-- b.
-There is no right to an informal hearing for class grievances or to disputes between residents not involving the Project Owner or contract administrator. - C. The Project Owner gives residents notice of their ability to request an informal hearing as outlined in 24 CFR § 982.555(c)(1) for informal hearings that will address circumstances that fall outside of the scope of 24 CFR § 982.555(a)(1)(i)-(vi). - d.
-The Project Owner provides opportunity for an informal hearing before an eviction
+- ii.
+For any additional hearings required under RAD, the Project Owner will perform the hearing. - b.
+There is no right to an informal hearing for class grievances or to disputes between residents not involving the Project Owner or contract administrator. - c.
+The Project Owner gives residents notice of their ability to request an informal hearing as outlined in 24 CFR § 982.555(c)(1) for informal hearings that will address circumstances that fall outside of the scope of 24 CFR § 982.555(a)(1)(i)-(vi). - d.
+The Project Owner provides opportunity for an informal hearing before an eviction.